GFDYHML/PersonalwebYu/content/home/experience.md

   title = "Test Engineer"
   company = "CATARC Europe Testing and Certification GmbH" company_url = ""
-  location = "Erding, Bavaria"
+  location = "Erding"
   date_start = "2019-10-01"
   date_end = "2020-03-01"
-  Description:"""
+  description = """
+  Responsibilities include:

   * Participate in the construction of the testing laboratory.
   * A lighting system based on Siemens PLC was built.
   * Responsible for the procurement of office supplies and laboratory supplies.
   * Designed the laboratory drainage pipe.
-  * Participated in the optical test and environmental test of vehicle headlights
+  * Participated in the optical test and environmental test of vehicle headlights.
   """

 [[experience]]
   title = "Engineering Intern"